 Bangalore to Kochi Road Trip : Must-visit stops, Places to eat and More

 Being in Bangalore, there are many long weekend destinations near Bangalore that one might come across.
 Although, not everyone craves for a quick getaway, do they?
 Some of us love to roll down our windows and drive endlessly until we reach our destination.
-Kochi or Cochin in Kerala is one such destination that’s a perfect remedy to your search.
-Bangalore to Kochi is beautiful road trip that goes through many places near Bengaluru and takes you through some of the most lush and green valleys.
-Depending on the route you choose, each turn during this Bangalore to Kochi road trip has something to offer that you must experience once in your life time.
+Kochi (Cochin) in Kerala during September and October is one such destination that’s a perfect remedy to your search.
+The Bangalore to Kochi road trip in September offers misty mornings, lush greenery, and pleasant monsoon-kissed weather, while the Bangalore to Kochi trip in October comes alive with festive vibes of Dussehra and Diwali long weekends.
+The drive from Bangalore to Kochi takes you through many places near Bengaluru and some of the most lush and green valleys of South India.
+Depending on the route you choose, each turn during this Bangalore to Kochi September–October road trip has something to offer that you must experience at least once in your lifetime.

 Why Travel from Bangalore to Kochi?